abdul-git/IAC-Bigdata/README.md

 This document is only for reference purpose to help students with weekly labs and is a guide to work hands-on with Big-Data stack.
 This document is living document and will be update during and after the course.

-We will use this repo to setup labs and individual cluster in order to work on hands on exercises.
+We will use this repo to setup labs and individual cluster in order to complete hands on exercises.

-###Week-1: Intro to Hadoop
+#Week-1: Intro to Hadoop

 #Week-2: Cloudera hadoop cluster deployment in AWS

 #Week-3a: Cloudera hadoop cluster deployment in AWS

 Continue from previous week.

-•	Add a new data node to existing cluster
+1 -	Add a new data node to existing cluster

-•	Configure Hadoop NN HA –
+2 -	Configure Hadoop NN HA –

-•	Perform manual and automatic switchover
+3 -	Perform manual and automatic switchover

-•	Configure RM - HA
+4 - 	Configure RM - HA

 #Week-3b: MYSQL Setup